RobertGrubb/melodious-v2/README.md

 # Note about watch

 Make sure when you are running the server, if you are running it with anything that watches files, ignore `melodious.json`.
-If you do not, the server will constantly loop beause of changes to the file.
+If you do not, the server will constantly loop because of changes to the file.

 # How to add tracks to your playlist: